SuminoeRabbits/chisel3-device_under_test/README.md

 # chisel3-device_under_test
-Template to write &amp; validate your hardware module with Chisel3 language for absolute beginner
+This template gives you quick environemnt to write &amp; validate your hardware module with Chisel3 language.

 ## 1.Preparation before you start

 First of all you need to install sbt(scala build tool) and verilator in your environment.
-I tested files on CentOS7, please modify preparation part if you are using different linux distribution.
+I tested files on CentOS7, please modify preparation part if you are using different linux distribution(ie, Ubuntu).

 ### install sbt on CentOS7
 ```